-Walsall Healthcare NHS Trust is a Centre for Endoscopy Training.
-You may be asked prior to your procedure if you would consent to be examined by a Trainee Consultant Endoscopist.
+Walsall Healthcare NHS Trust is a regional centre for endoscopy training.
+You may be asked if you would be willing to be examined by a trainee consultant or trainee nurse endoscopist.

-All Trainees are under the direct supervision of an expert Consultant Trainer until they are fully competent, the Consultant is there to ensure your safety and comfort.
+All trainees are under the direct supervision of an expert consultant trainer until they are fully competent; the consultant is there to ensure your safety and comfort.
 With your help it will be possible to train the specialists of the future.

-Clinical Photography
+Clinical photography

-Clinical Photography is the visual recording of clinical conditions for use in your patient record.
-They are used by health care professionals to help monitor your clinical condition and are often used in the treatment planning process along with other tests such as X-rays, scans and blood tests, etc.
+Clinical photography is the visual recording of clinical conditions for use in your patient record.
+They are used by health care professionals to help monitor your clinical condition and are often used in the treatment planning process along with other tests such as X-rays, scans and blood tests.